 His photographs have appeared in Sports Afield, Men's Health, Bird Watcher’s Digest, Birder’s World, Reader’s Digest Books and other publications.

-In addition to his weekly outdoor column for the Binghamton Press & Sun-Bulletin, the Elmira Star-Gazette and the Ithaca Journal, Rick writes columns for Sierra Club and the Waterman Outdoor Education Center in Apalachin, NY.
+In addition to his weekly outdoor column for the Binghamton Press & Sun-Bulletin, the Elmira Star-Gazette and the Ithaca Journal, Rick writes a column for the Waterman Outdoor Education Center in Apalachin, NY.

 Recent awards Rick has received include an Environmental Achievement Citation from the Federation of New York State Garden Clubs; communications awards from the Upper Susquehanna Coalition and the Susquehanna County, Pa.
 Conservation District; and a special commendation from the Susquehanna River Basin Commission for a series of stories on the Susquehanna River.
 Rick also is the recipient of Earth Day Southern Tier's Earthstar Award, for “excellence in promoting public understanding of the natural world.”
 He also has received the Arts and Literature Award from New York State’s Outdoor Education Association.

 He lives in Vestal, N.Y. with his wife, Jan.
 They have two adult children, Stephen and Kate.